Akademicki-Klub-Lotniczy/2020_IT_Recruitment/readme.md

 It's way easier to think and build algorithms, that operate on carthesian coordinate system.
-Unfortunately, drones and planes only operate on geographic coordinates (since they use GPS), which makes it hard to write code that tells, whether a drone is, say, inside a square or has crossed a certain line, drawn on the ground (such operations are often required on competitions, for stuff like precision landing).
+Unfortunately, drones and planes only operate on geographic coordinates (since they use GPS), which makes it hard to write code that tells, whether a drone is inside a certain square or has crossed a certain line, drawn on the ground (such operations are often required on competitions, for stuff like precision landing).